gear-foundation/gear-wiki/docs/developing-contracts/examples/supply-chain.md

 fn ship_by_producer(&mut self, item_id: U256)
 ```
 Starts shipping a purchased item to a distributor on behalf of a producer.
-Starts countdown for delivery time specified in
+Starts a countdown for a delivery time specified in the
-`purchare_by_distributor` function.
+`purchase_by_distributor` function.

 Requirements:
 * `msg::source()` must be a producer in a supply chain